krunal1999/Full_Stack_Web_App/README.md

     ```
 7. Usage
 - Once the application is running, you can access the frontend in your web browser at http://localhost:5173

+8. New Collection.postman_collection.json , Import this json file in Postman to see Integration Api Testing with Examples.

+9. Note - All the below points are covered in the project except the unit Testing for frontend application.

+● Use React on the FrontEnd (Extra points will be given for using Redux for state management).

+● Use MongoDB or your preferred choice to store the user data.

+● On the frontend create aproject in React that consumes these API endpoints and create a decent looking Front End for a login box and register page.

+● Extrapoints for good validation of registration and login page, including valid email address, adequate passwords and ensuring that the user credentials are unique when registering.

+● Extrapoints for making the login page responsive.

+● Extrapoints given for making the pages look professional and easy to use.

+● Extrapoints for adding a home page and usable navigation

+● Extrapoints for using and supplying unit testing.

+● Extrapoints for using JWT tokens for authentication

+● Createtheproject in GitHub and provide the link
+● Createasimple readme file that explains how to run the code